New Report Proposes Balanced Guidelines for Healthcare AI Regulation

 Posted on 12/27/2024

-A newly released report by Kev Coleman, Visiting Research Fellow at the Paragon Health Institute, presents a comprehensive approach to regulating artificial intelligence (AI) in healthcare.
-Aiming to balance innovation with public safety, the report outlines a framework that mitigates risks while encouraging technological advancements in medicine.
+A new report by Kev Coleman, Visiting Research Fellow at the Paragon Health Institute, outlines a focused approach to regulating artificial intelligence in healthcare.
+The report aims to balance patient safety with continued innovation.
+Rather than calling for sweeping restrictions, it promotes targeted oversight tailored to specific risks.

 Need Help?